Message to Australians in Mexico, Central America, Cuba and the Dominican Republic regarding Australian Passport services during COVID-19

-Can I apply for a full 5 or 10 year passport by mail?
+Can I apply for a full 5 or 10 year passport by mail/courier?

 - Fill out your application online at passports.gov.au.
-(You will need to create an account on passports.gov.au to complete the form, please print the completed form in "letter" (A4) size).
+(You will need to create an account on passports.gov.au to complete the form, please print the completed form in "letter" size.

 - Sign and date your form as per the instructions.

 - Obtain two passport photos.
-You can take your own photo, but please note our photo requirements.
+Please note our photo requirements.